-Nearly all of a typical Vectren residential customer’s electric bill pays the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with a small portion being recovered through rate adjustment “trackers,” as described below. *
+As of July 1, 2014, all of a typical Vectren residential customer’s electric bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with Vectren also authorized to utilize several rate adjustment “trackers,” as described below. *

 Vectren Energy Delivery of Indiana's current electric base rates were approved on April 27, 2011.

 All publicly filed documents in Vectren's most recent electric base rate case are available by visiting the IURC's electronic document system and entering docket number 43839.